steveklabnik/blog/_posts/2011-07-03-nobody-understands-rest-or-http.md

 form of JSON.
 This lets us still have our one URL to represent our resource, yet version everything appropriately.

+I got a comment from [Avdi Grimm](http://avdi.org/) about this, too:

+> Here's an article you might find interesting: [http://www.informit.com/articles/article.aspx?p=1566460](http://www.informit.com/articles/article.aspx?p=1566460)
+>
+> The author points out that MIMETypes can have parameters, which means you can actually have a mimetype that looks like this:
+>
+>     vnd.example-com.foo+json; version=1.0
+>
+> Sadly, Rails does not (yet) understand this format.

 ### I'd like my content to be displayed in multiple langauges

 This is related, but a little different.
 What about pages in different